You are $75 away from free shipping

 This modern take on dirty blonde hair seamlessly blends dark and light blonde tones.
 Even better, the color can be tweaked based on your skin tone and personal preferences.
 If you’re looking for a customized dirty blonde hair color, dishwater blonde hair is for you.

 Not sure you’re ready to commit to a head full of dirty blonde?
-Ease into things with dirty blonde highlights.
+Ease into things with dirty blonde highlights—different than a dirty blonde base with highlights woven in.
 We love the look of this dirty blonde hair color idea when paired with a brunette mane, as the wheat tones of the dirty blonde highlights add the perfect amount of subtle definition to give you a dimensional mane.

 Another way to avoid steering too far from your dark roots is to try a dark dirty blonde hair color.
 This traditional dirty blonde hue can be achieved with one of our favorite dirty blonde hair dyes, the L’Oréal Paris Excellence Crème in Dark Blonde.